CarlosSardo/dapr-docs/concepts/publish-subscribe-messaging/README.md

 The API for Publish/Subscribe can be found in the [spec repo](../../reference/api/pubsub.md).

+## Setup

+The setup instructions of the currently supported pub-subs can be found at [Setup a Dapr pub/sub](../../howto/setup-pub-sub-message-broker/README.md).

 ## Behavior and Guarantees

 Dapr guarantees At-Least-Once semantics for message delivery.